Lamp out of an IKEA PS cabinet

 German designer Samuel Treindl uses the term “parasite production” to describe his work.
 Taking mass-produced objects, like IKEA cabinets, Treindl cuts out shapes to create functional accessories like lamps, clocks, wall-mounted . . . → Read More: Samuel Treindl re-invents mass-produced furniture like IKEA cabinets

 Grief and longing.
 Iglika Krasimirova Georgieva evokes these emotions in her photographic installation called “Rooms.”
 Using wire and paper, Georgieva creates miniature replicas of antique furniture.
 After attaching them to a wallpapered backdrop, the Chicago based freelance architectural designer photographs the furniture with a light source casting dramatic shadows across the scene.
-The result is a series of moving . . . → Read More: Miniature wire sculptures of “the things we leave behind” by Iglika Krasimirova Georgieva
+The result . . . → Read More: Miniature wire sculptures of “the things we leave behind” by Iglika Krasimirova Georgieva

 This is one of these “wow!
 I wish I could make one of these” ideas.